-An algorithm is the thing which stays the same whether the program is in assembly language running on a supercomputer in New York or running on a cell phone in Kathmandu in Python!
+An algorithm is the thing which stays the same whether the program is in Pascal running on a Cray in New York or is in BASIC running on a Macintosh in Kathmandu!

 To be interesting, an algorithm has to solve a general, specified problem.

-An algorithmic problem is specified by describing the set of instances it must work on, and what desired properties the output must have.
+An algorithmic problem is specified by describing the set of instances it must work on and what desired properties the output must have.

-Example Problem: Sorting
+Example: Sorting

 Input: A sequence of N numbers $a_1...a_n$ Output: the permutation (reordering) of the input sequence such as $a_1 \le a_2... \le a_n$.
+We seek algorithms which are correct and efficient.